-Due diligence assessments according to the Transparency Act
+Due diligence assessment according to the Transparency Act – guidance

-Due diligence assessments according to the Transparency Act
+Due diligence assessment according to the Transparency Act – guidance

-A due diligence assessment is a working method for surveying, preventing, reporting and following up businesses in accordance with the Transparency Act.
+A due diligence assessment is a working method for mapping, preventing, accounting for and following up businesses in accordance with the the Transparency Act.
 The main purpose is to account for and follow up actual and potential negative consequences on human rights and decent working conditions.
-Due diligence assessments must be carried out both at suppliers and at subcontractors.
+Due diligence must be carried out on both suppliers and subcontractors.
 It is important to remember that the due diligence assessments must focus on breaches both in your own business, with your suppliers and externally (environment, local community, etc.).

 Before starting the work with due diligence assessments, it is important to have a good understanding of the principles in the Transparency Act and in the due diligence assessments.
 We therefore recommend that you also read our article on templates in the Transparency Act to gain a basic understanding of the most important steps in the legislation.